afadxb/bot5/README.md

 The strategy logic and data handling routines are illustrative.
 In a real trading environment these modules integrate with broker APIs and data providers.
-By default the bot retrieves market data from the Alpha Vantage API, while IBKR is used only for account management and order execution.
-The included `ibkr_client.py` demonstrates how to request historical data from Interactive Brokers while respecting their pacing limitations, following their [TWS API notes and limitations](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#notes-and-limitations).
+By default the bot retrieves market data from the Alpha Vantage API, while IBKR is used for account management and order execution.
+The included `ibkr_client.py` demonstrates how to request historical data and submit basic orders while respecting their pacing limitations, following their [TWS API notes and limitations](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#notes-and-limitations).
 It mirrors the approach shown in the
 "[Using technical indicators with TWS API](https://www.interactivebrokers.com/campus/ibkr-quant-news/using-technical-indicators-with-tws-api/)" article.
-Upon startup the bot logs the current IBKR cash balance and any open positions loaded from the local database, providing immediate context for subsequent trading decisions.
+Upon startup the bot logs the current IBKR cash balance, buying power and any open positions loaded from the local database, providing immediate context for subsequent trading decisions.